 Gratitude, we’re told, is good for the body and the soul.
 With that in mind, we devote today’s Opinion Page to giving thanks.

-We offer you an A-to-Z list of reasons we’re grateful to live in San Luis Obispo County — along with our best wishes for a Happy Thanksgiving.
+We offer you an A-to-Z list of reasons we’re grateful to live in San Luis Obispo County.

 Atascadero’s Printery Building is saved!

 In May, the nonprofit Atascadero Printery Foundation submitted the winning bid for the quake-damaged — albeit historic — downtown landmark, with the goal of restoring it and opening it to community use.